akuobible/akuo-api/README.md

 # Akuo API Swagger UI

-This project provides a local Swagger UI for exploring and testing the [Akuo API](AkuoAPI.yaml).
+This project documents the [Akuo API](AkuoAPI.yaml) and publishes to Swagger UI from GitHub Pages.

 ## Project Structure